nevillegrech/gigahorse-toolchain/README.md

 You should now be ready to run Gigahorse.

 ## Running Gigahorse
-The `gigahorse.py` script can be run on a contract individually or on a collection of contract bytecode files in specified directory, and it will run the binary lifter implemented in `logic/decompiler.dl` on each contract, optionally followed by any additional client analyses specified by the user using the `-C` flag.
+The `gigahorse.py` script can be run on a contract individually or on a collection of contract bytecode files in specified directory, and it will run the binary lifter implemented in `logic/main.dl` on each contract, optionally followed by any additional client analyses specified by the user using the `-C` flag.
+The Gigahorse pipeline also includes a few rounds of inlining of small functions in order to help the subsequent client libraries get more high-level inferences.
+The inlining functionality can be disabled with `--disable_inline`.

 The expected file format for each contract is in .hex format.